-- 1) Aggressively pursue new federal, state, and private foundation funding sources - 2) Continue to work closely with the CPUC and existing IOUs to maximize the City's share of existing renewable program funding - 3) Partner with other nearby local and regional governments to create energy programs - 4) Continue to monitor the costs and benefits of a potential CCA to determine viability - 5) Earmark a portion of the recently passed cannabis tax towards supporting renewable energy programs - 6) Use savings from the tariff switch related to the streetlight acquisition to fund projects at City facilities, as well as energy savings once LEDs are installed
+- 1) Aggressively pursue new federal, state, and private foundation funding sources, as well as explore new mechanisms of raising municipal revenue - 2) Continue to work closely with the CPUC and existing IOUs to maximize the City's share of existing and future renewable program funding - 3) Partner with other nearby local and regional governments to create energy programs - 4) Continue to monitor the costs and benefits of a potential CCA to determine viability - 5) Earmark a portion of the recently passed cannabis tax towards supporting local renewable energy programs - 6) Use savings from the tariff switch related to the streetlight acquisition to fund projects at City facilities, as well as energy savings once LEDs are installed

-Various programs and funding opportunities that are currently available for the City to pursue under Recommendation 1 are currently being compiled and will be discussed in the Appendices in the final version of this document.
+Various programs and funding opportunities that are currently available for the City to pursue under Recommendation 1 have been delivered to City staff separate from the SEP.
+Strategies to raise additional municipal revenue are discussed in Section 6.7.
 Recommendations 2 and 3 are aimed at maximizing IOU funding, either directly or by-passing IOUs altogether.
-A CCA would enable the City to create a separate entity to lead energy programs with less need for outside funding.
-Lastly, Recommendations 5 and 6 involve using new parts of the City general fund that may not yet have been allocated.
+Under Recommendation 4, a CCA would enable the City to create a separate entity to lead energy programs with less need for outside funding, as programs that support CCA-member goals could be funded through customer payments.
+Lastly, Recommendations 5 and 6 involve using new parts of the City general fund that may not yet have been allocated or that may be able to be re-allocated to financially support the City's clean energy efforts.